China Democratic League: Organization

+The CDL's highest body is the National Congress, held every five years.
+The National Congress has the powers to amend the Party constitution, elects the Central Committee, and hears the outgoing Central Committee's work report.
+The Central Committee is the Party's highest body between Congresses.
+The Central Committee convenes annually, and elects the Standing Committee of the Central Committee, including its chairperson and vice chairpersons.
+As of December 2023, the party has 30 province-level, and 412 prefecture-level city and county-level organizations.
+The CDL publishes the newspaper Popular Tribune (群言) and the Central Communications of the League (中央盟讯).
+Historically, the newspaper published the Guangming Daily.

 Composition

-The League is mainly made up of senior intellectuals in the fields of culture, education, natural and social sciences, and technology.
-As of the end of 2012, the party had a membership of more than 282,000.
-Of this total, 22.8% were from the field of advanced education, 30.2% were from the field of compulsory education, 17.4% were in science and technology, and 5.8% were in art and the press.
-By 2020, the party had grown to 330,600 members.
+The League is mainly made up of mid and senior-level intellectuals in the fields of culture, education, natural and social sciences, and technology.
+As of December 2023, the CDL had around 356,900 members.
+Of this total, 23.26% were from the field of advanced education, 27.46% were from the field of compulsory education, 6.79% were in art and the press, and 5.35% in other key areas of labor.

 Chairpersons

 The leader of the Party is officially called the Chairperson of the Central Committee of the China Democratic League.
-Between 19 March 1941 and 19 September 1944, the office was known as the Chairperson of the Central Executive Committee of the China Democratic Political League, which changed to the Chairperson of the Central Executive Committee of the China Democratic League in 19 September, which again changed and assumed its current name in 27 December 1949.
+Between 19 March 1941 and 19 September 1944, the office was known as the Chairperson of the Central Executive Committee of the China Democratic Political League, which changed to the Chairperson of the Central Executive Committee of the China Democratic League in 19 September, which again changed and assumed its current name on 27 December 1949.